-Home » Aneshia Harris, 19, Skipped School & Vanished In 1993
+Home » Aneshia Harris, 19: Skipped School & Vanished In 1993

-There haven’t been reports regarding if Aneshia reached her destination, if there was anyone else at the home if she did arrive, and if she left the location and went missing after her visit.
+There haven’t been reports regarding if Aneshia reached her destination, if there was anyone else at home if she did arrive, and if she left the location and went missing after her visit.

 Aneshia also had pierced ears and is described as being a nail-biter.
 She had keloid scars behind both of her ears.
-She was last wearing a t-shirt, jeans, and white low-top Nike shoes.
-Aneshia’s middle name is “Chevon,” her nickname is “Neisha,” and it’s reported that she may go by the names “Nicole” or “Nikki.”
-She would be 47-years-old at the time of this publication.
+She last wore a t-shirt, jeans, and white low-top Nike shoes.
+Aneshia’s middle name is “Chevon,” her nickname is “Neisha,” and it’s reported that she may go by the name “Nicole” or “Nikki.”
+She would be 47 years old at the time of this publication.

 Anyone with information about this case is urged to contact the Detroit Police Department at (313) 596-1800 or their local authorities.
 Her agency case number is 1605140231.

 Please share this story about Aneshia Harris to help reignite the investigation into her case.
-She is our sister and her life matters.
+She is our sister, and her life matters.[via][via][via]

 Help Publicize This Case: